Buy Your Signed Copy of A Better High

 Josh Drean, an energetic and talented anti-bullying speaker, is a fresh new face on the speaking scene.
 Josh is a former mascot for BYU with a background in beatboxing and dancing, so he has no problem holding the attention of even the youngest of audiences.

-Check out the C.A.L.V.I.N. & H.O.B.B.E.S. website, the most amazing college prevention group the earth has ever seen!
-They are about to turn 20 years old in October of 2013 and we are all very proud.
-Also, check out their Facebook page too!
+Check out the C.A.L.V.I.N. & H.O.B.B.E.S. website, the most amazing college prevention group the world has ever seen!
+They are about to turn 25 years old and I could not be more proud.

 New Social Engine